watson-sam/loveisland/README.md

 Also in the `src/` folder is a script which scrapes wiki and makes compiling the `constants` a lot quicker.

 ## Notebooks
+Found in the `notebooks/` folder these notebook are the basis for a series of Medium posts which are also linked.
-1. 1_pre_show_analysis - In this notebook we go through features of tweets that were posted prior to Season 5 of Love Island starting. [medium post link](https://medium.com/@watson.sam/100-my-type-on-paper-watching-love-island-via-data-analytics-part-1-81aec077a445)
+- 1_pre_show_analysis - In this notebook we go through features of tweets that were posted prior to Season 5 of Love Island starting. [medium post link](https://medium.com/@watson.sam/100-my-type-on-paper-watching-love-island-via-data-analytics-part-1-81aec077a445)
-2. 2_sentiment_analysis - Here we look at the sentiment from tweets and determine if we can track real life events being reacted to on twitter from the first 3 weeks of the show. [medium post link](https://medium.com/@watson.sam/100-my-type-on-paper-watching-love-island-via-data-analytics-part-2-fb76dbc87070)
+- 2_sentiment_analysis - Here we look at the sentiment from tweets and determine if we can track real life events being reacted to on twitter from the first 3 weeks of the show. [medium post link](https://medium.com/@watson.sam/100-my-type-on-paper-watching-love-island-via-data-analytics-part-2-fb76dbc87070)
-3. 3_topic_models - In the third notebook we take a look at topic models from 2 weeks worth of tweets and evaluate if the algorithms can correctly pull out the talking points of the episodes [medium post link](https://medium.com/@watson.sam/100-my-type-on-paper-watching-love-island-via-data-analytics-part-3-9f83ac8f721d)
+- 3_topic_models - In the third notebook we take a look at topic models from 2 weeks worth of tweets and evaluate if the algorithms can correctly pull out the talking points of the episodes [medium post link](https://medium.com/@watson.sam/100-my-type-on-paper-watching-love-island-via-data-analytics-part-3-9f83ac8f721d)
-4. 4_winner_prediction - Finally we predict how long each individual contestant will last for, as well as the overall winner of the show. [medium post link](https://medium.com/@watson.sam/100-my-type-on-paper-watching-love-island-via-data-analytics-part-4-738ff9505aa5)
+- 4_winner_prediction - Finally we predict how long each individual contestant will last for, as well as the overall winner of the show. [medium post link](https://medium.com/@watson.sam/100-my-type-on-paper-watching-love-island-via-data-analytics-part-4-738ff9505aa5)